 This was interesting because USA was the old site code and the new site code was something else.
 This means the client agent was still assigned to the old site.

 So the client agents in the new setup were still assigned to site code of old setup.
+In other words the SCCM client site code discovery was unsuccessful.
 To verify this I checked all the group policy objects and disabled the ones that were not required.

 I also cleaned the DNS records to ensure the old SCCM site server info doesn’t exists anywhere.